 Yosemite National Park Fees

-Yosemite National Park offers three types of passes that can normally be purchased at the gate or in advance.
-The passes are usually good for seven days.
-However, due to current COVID restrictions, things are operating somewhat differently.
-The available passes include:
+Yosemite National Park offers three types of passes that can be purchased at the gate or in advance (the park does not accept cash):

-Admits all passengers of a single, non-commercial vehicle with 15 or fewer passenger seats - Motorcycle: $30.00
+- Vehicle Pass: $35.00 — admits all passengers in a single, non-commercial vehicle with up to 15 passenger seats

-If you plan on visiting any other national parks within the next year, I suggest purchasing an America the Beautiful Pass.
-The pass is $80 and includes unlimited admission for a year to all National Parks, National Monuments, National Forests, and Bureau of Land Management sites.
-If you visit at least three park sites then the pass is well worth it.
+If you plan to visit other national parks within the year, consider purchasing the America the Beautiful Pass.
+For $80, it offers unlimited entry for one year to all National Parks, Monuments, National Forests, and Bureau of Land Management sites.

 Other Tips for Visiting Yosemite

 - Always practice proper food storage.
-Food left out in the open is an invitation to bears and other wildlife.
+Leaving food out can attract bears and other wildlife, posing safety risks.

-- Follow park speed limits to keep wildlife safe.
+- Observe park speed limits to protect both wildlife and visitors.

-- Visit the top sights outside of peak hours (9 am to 5 pm).
+- To avoid crowds, visit the park’s top sights outside peak hours (typically between 9 am and 5 pm).

 Have you visited Yosemite?
 Is there something I should add to this 3-day Yosemite itinerary?
 I’d love to hear about your experience.
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Interested in more of California’s national parks?
 Continue to my post, “The Perfect Weekend Guide to Joshua Tree,” to read about one of my favorite parks.